flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

    a) **Sensor Calibration:**

       Sensor calibration is a must before you fly the drone.
 You need to calibrate magnetometer everytime you change the flying field.
-If your autopilot orientation is not same as that of your vehicle, update AUTOPILOT_ORIETATION parameter accordingly.
+If your autopilot orientation is not same as that of your vehicle, update AUTOPILOT_ORIENTATION parameter accordingly.
 Similarly, If your external magnetometers’ orientation differ from FlytPOD's heading, update EXT_MAG_ROTATION paramter.
       Please follow the steps given in FlytConsole.
 List of calibrations to be done.

       1. Accelerometer Calibration